eganscha/sakura-notes-public/README.md

 ## Project Highlights

 - The services are all implemented with more realistic technologies than was minimally required and are closer to real-world environments (Backend in Laravel, Frontend in React, etc.).
-This makes the containers more realistic.
+This makes the containers more realistic..

 - Load Balancing is supported for both **k8s (via Ingress)**, and **docker-compose (via Nginx)**.